Food Industry Management Certificate

 - ISQA 458 Purchasing and Logistics within the Food Industry (4 Credits)

 - MKTG 409 Food Industry Practicum/Internship (4 Credits)

 Directed Electives (Students are required to complete 4 credit hours of electives)

-MKTG 452 Business to Business Marketing (4 Credits)
+- MKTG 452 Business to Business Marketing (4 Credits) (not regularly offered)

-MKTG 462 Customer Information & Relationship Mgt.
-(4 Credits)
+- MKTG 462 Customer Information & Relationship Mtg.
+(4 Credits) (not regularly offered)

 Many of these electives can be applied to the major option of choice.
 For more information visit the Center for Retail Leadership website.